dirkleas/miditoyz/help.md

                 (e.g. "lower(title) like '%love%'" would match All You Need is Love, Love Her Madly, Imaginary Lover, etc. but not Used to Be (L.O.V.E.))  [required]
-  SETLIST_FILE  Setlist .csv file to save setlist query results to for later
-                streaming.  [required]

 Options:
+  --setlist-file TEXT  Setlist .csv file to save setlist query results to for
+                       later streaming.
   --help               Show this message and exit.

 $ miditoyz fields --help
 Usage: miditoyz fields [OPTIONS]